perrin-ay/perrin-ay.github.io/_posts/2019-10-29-The complicated nature of doxastic wrongs Part 2.md

 ---
 ![TE image](/images/dw.jfif){: style="width:400px; float:center;"}

-[In part 1](https://perrin-ay.github.io/ethics/mind/epistemology/2019/10/19/The-complicated-nature-of-doxastic-wrongs.html){:target="_blank"}, using intuition pumps of sketches and vignettes , i tried to conceive the idea of how wronging others may happen simply in viture of belief.
-Here i explore this further.
+[In part 1](https://perrin-ay.github.io/ethics/mind/epistemology/2019/10/19/The-complicated-nature-of-doxastic-wrongs.html){:target="_blank"}, using intuition pumps of sketches and vignettes , I tried to conceive and motivate the idea of how wronging others may happen simply in viture of belief.
+Here I explore this further.

 ---